 This is why the proposals put forward by the IBC are potentially so significant.
 Developed in conjunction with the Big Four accounting firms, the proposals aim to create a core set of commonly adopted metrics that will bring consistency, comparability and transparency to reporting of non-financial risks and ESG factors.

-The IBC consists of around 120 members, including many of the world’s largest businesses (and a plethora of major financial services organisations).
+The IBC consists of around 120 members, including many of the world’s largest businesses (and a plethora of major financial services organizations).
 So these are proposals developed by business, for business.

 They are also significant because one of their core aims is to bring about the ‘mainstreaming’ of ESG reporting — by bringing key ESG disclosures into annual reports themselves, rather than being confined to separate, standalone reporting documents.